ipoomzakungi/vscode-chat-history-fix/UNDERSTANDING_MESSAGES.md

 **Cross-Workspace Detection:**
 - The repair tools now check if orphaned sessions exist in **other workspaces**
+- **🆕 Smart Project Matching:** Tools compare project folder names to identify if sessions belong to the same project
-- If found, you'll see a message like:
+- If found, you'll see messages like:
   ```
-  💡 Session abc12345... found in workspace 68afb7eb (file:///home/user/other-project)
+  💡 Session abc12345... found in workspace 68afb7eb (file:///home/user/workspace/my-app)
+     ⭐ Same project folder: 'my-app' - likely belongs here!
   ```
+- The ⭐ marker highlights sessions from the **same project folder** - these are prime candidates for recovery
+- Sessions from different projects are also shown, but without the star
 - This helps you recover sessions that may have been accidentally moved or associated with the wrong workspace

 **What happens by default:**